JacopoMangiavacchi/KituraBot/README.md

 Implement KituraBot multi-channel Class and define KituraBotProtocol for implementing KituraBot channel specific templates.

+It support both a traditional syncronous model as well as a full asyncronous model.

+In the traditional syncronous model the Bot respond immediatly in the context of the caller HTTP request webhook.

+In the async model the webhook could call an event driven system such as IBM OpenWhisk to strongly decoupling the Bot implementation logic and implement a "Long Running Conversation" model.

 KituraBotFacebookMessenger is the first KituraBot plugin available for supporting Chat Bot on the Facebook Messenger channel. (https://github.com/JacopoMangiavacchi/KituraBotFacebookMessenger)

+KituraBot architecture allows to plugin several channels on the same Kitura app implementing in a unique and central way the same Bot logic for different channels.

 See the KituraBotFrontendEchoSample project for how to implement a simple Echo Bot woth this framework (https://github.com/JacopoMangiavacchi/KituraBotFrontendEchoSample)